GabeScott/standard-works-vault/General Conference/1977 October - Seeing the Five A’s.md

 When I left that morning I thought I had seen as clearly as I am capable of seeing how the Lord expects us to treat each other, and how wonderful it is to have someone who has lived a little longer and learned to love, to reach out and help us, and then help us help others.

-In the scriptures is a magnificent sermon in a single line, in which I interpolate an additional word: “For how shall I go up to my father, and the lad [or lass] be not with me?”
-(Gen. 44:34.)
+In the scriptures is a magnificent sermon in a single line, in which I interpolate an additional word: “For how shall I go up to my father, and the lad \[or lass\] be not with me?” ([[Genesis 44.34|Gen. 44:34]].)

 God bless us, young men and men, to be what God permits us and expects us to be.
 In the name of Jesus Christ, amen.